 Feeding: feed regularly with a balanced, controlled-release fertiliser for fruiting trees.

 Watering: young trees require reliable watering as they establish.
 Older trees may need supplemental watering in very dry periods.

-In warmer regions an avocado will grow steadily throughout the year.
-In cooler zones it will be more likely to have a couple of obvious growth surges in spring and summer.
+In warmer regions, an avocado will grow steadily throughout the year.
+In cooler zones, it'll be more likely to have a couple of obvious growth surges in spring and summer.

 Form and size varies greatly with the variety.
 This can range from 4m high with low branches and a broadly spreading crown to over 10m with a typical tree-like canopy.
 Make sure you select a variety that will suit your garden.

 An avocado tree is a great garden addition for a tropical look, even in cooler zones, and makes a brilliant shade tree once it starts to develop a good canopy.
 Avocado trees become very handsome, so plant yours where you'll appreciate its appearance.